gbouknecht/arduino-conway-life/README.md

 file will be built and uploaded to the Arduino.

 Note that it was not my intention to make the `Makefile` generic for all kinds of environments.
-It is fine when it just works for my environment:
+It is fine when it just works for me:

 * Mac OS X Lion
 * Arduino 1.0 software installed in /Applications/Arduino.app